karammulc/Karas-Jams-Case-Study/SQL.md

 ```

-Next, I was interested in finding what percent of total time (from start date to end date of data) was spent listening to music
+### Exploring what % of my time was spent listening to music.

 To do this the following steps were taken
 1) Find start time and end time of the dataset
 2) Calculation of minutes between these two datetimes